genes-and-health/TRE-documentation/docs/docs/getting-started/data_out.md

 /genesandhealth/pipeline
 ```

  This sends an automated email to the Genes & Health team.
 If you have not received a response within 48h please feel free to chase us up (e.g. by Slack).
 The team will copy the data to either `/green` (for users of your sandbox only, to be able to download) or to `/library-green` (for all users to be able to download)(see above).
+Please note that you can make one data out request per week.

 ## Accessing TRE data from external systems/internet